 Renal vein thrombosis is a blood clot that develops in the vein that drains blood from the kidney.

-Clot in the renal vein; Occlusion - renal vein
+Blood clot in the renal vein; Occlusion - renal vein

 In adults, the most common cause is nephrotic syndrome.
 In infants, the most common cause is dehydration.